-During the last 15 months a number of retailers have announced closures, restructurings or bankruptcies, including Danier Leather, PJ Pet Store, International Clothiers, Benix, Designer Deport, Sears, Future Shop, Black's, Nine West, and Target.
+Since January 2015 a number of retailers have announced closures, restructurings or bankruptcies in Canada, including Aeropostale, Le Chateau, Jones New York, Danier Leather, PJ Pet Store, International Clothiers, Benix, Designer Deport, Sears, Future Shop, Black's, Nine West, Herbal Magic and Target.
 The REIT's exposure to these retailers is limited.
 However, any closures from larger retailers will result in increased availability of retail space across Canada over the short-term, and potentially impact both retail rental rates and leasing fundamentals.
-Despite this changing landscape, the REIT believes there is sufficient demand for the majority of the locations due to become vacant during 2016 and 2017.
+Despite this changing landscape, the REIT believes there is sufficient demand for the majority of the locations due to become vacant during 2016 and 2017 and that remaining 2016 expiries will be renewed or released at market rates.
+Expiries during 2017 are spread geographically and are generally well located at properties with high demand.
+The REIT has minimal exposure to Alberta that is limited to three properties representing less than 5% of total GLA.